Outstanding Educators for Early Childhood

 The Teacher Education emphasis includes methods courses focused on K-3 teaching and a semester-long student teaching experience.
 This option is ideal for students who wish to pursue a license to teach children in K-3 classrooms in elementary schools.

-Early Childhood Education Liberal Arts Emphasis Degree with Director Qualification
+Early Childhood Education Liberal Arts Concentration Degree with Director Qualification

 Want to work with children younger than five?
 Instead of taking methods courses and student teaching in your senior year, the Liberal Arts emphasis includes other electives that will prepare you to teach children birth to age five in a variety of settings.